velsarav/behavioral-cloning/README.md

 The vehicle has 3 cameras to record the images - left, center, and right.

-This resulted in Total Train samples: 10242 and Total valid samples: 2562
+This resulted in Total Train samples: 19284 and Total valid samples: 4824

-ADD:  Why you collected as much data as possible .....
+Machine learning involves trying out ideas and testing them to see if they work.
+If the model is over or underfitting, then try to figure out why and adjust accordingly.
+Hope the training samples of 19284 is good amount of data to avoid overfitting or underfitting when training the model.

 The following are the center, right, and left images recorded at the same location: